wasp-lang/wasp/web/docs/advanced/deployment/manually.md

 <BuildingTheWebClient />

-The command above will build the web client (using Vite) and put it in the `build/` directory in the `web-app` directory.
+The command above will build the web client and put it in the `build/` directory in the `web-app` directory.

 Since it's just a static client, you can deploy it to any static hosting provider.